Gyanig/CP/DSA/README.md

 7. Writing brute froce input using rand() for competitive contests
 8. The Great Tree-List Recursion Problem
 9. Write a flexible k-stack method of large n size ( basically need-basis K-th stack of increasing length with a max limit )
+10. Write header files for respective data strcutures & widely used algorithms

 ----------